lixs-gddg/ROS2_Learning/README.md

-Please read the PDF file in the directory
+Please read the PDF file in the directory after you build entire project.